astral-sh/rye/docs/guide/rust.md

     └── lib.rs
 ```

-## Working with Maturin
+## Iterating

 When you use maturin as a build system then `rye sync` will automatically build the rust
 extension module into your venv.
 Likewise `rye build` will us maturin to trigger a
 wheel build.
+For faster iteration it's recommended to use `maturin` directly.

 If you want to use other maturin commands such as `maturin develop` you can install
 it as a global tool: